NuevoFoundation/workshops/content/english/useless-box/the-components.md

 ![picture of all the parts](../img/materials.jpg)

 1. Previously cut out pieces of Acrylic (3mm) with additional parts attached to pieces #7 and #8.
 This includes the parts to make the box (sides, top, bottom) and the "finger"
-	1. Toggle switch (double-pole-double-throw “DPDT”).
+	1. Toggle switch (double-pole-double-throw ï¿½DPDTï¿½).
 This is the "Top Switch 6 terminal", which is attached to part #7.
 Switch looks similar to:
 	![top switch](../img/top-switch.png)
-	2. Momentary/Limit (single-pole-double-throw “SPDT”) switch.
+	2. Momentary/Limit (single-pole-double-throw ï¿½SPDTï¿½) switch.
 This is the bottom switch, which is attached to part #8.
 Switch looks similar to:
 	![bottom switch](./img/bottom-switch.png)
 2. 2-battery pack/holder (3-battery holder is also fine)
 ![battery holder](../img/2batteryPack.png)